 Students who are administratively withdrawn from the University are subject to the University's tuition refund policy.
-In addition, those students who participate in financial aid programs are subject to the return of Title IV funds as mandated by the federal government.
-Please see the Financial Aid section of this catalog for more information.
+In addition, those students who partial aid programs are subject to the return of Title IV funds as mandated by the federal government.
+Please see the Financial Aid section of this catalog for median programs are subject to the return of Title IV funds as mandated by the federal government. cipate in financial ore information